difergo/cypressWorkshop/README.md

 In client continer run the following:
 `mysql -h <idAddress> -u root -p` (password will be requested) Now, MySql commands can be used to set up and query the DB

+In order for the mysql library to be able to connect to this db, we have to set the following config through the mysql client:
+`ALTER USER 'root' IDENTIFIED WITH mysql_native_password BY '<anypass>';` `flush privileges;`

 **tip**: clic `ctrl+c` followed by `ctrl+d` to detach from a container's bash, exit also works